HIGHLIGHTS-Recent remarks by Federal Reserve officials

 “I think we’ve levitated the markets,” he said.
 “I don’t want to drive this any further, and I think we have to be aware of this.”

 “The committee continues to anticipate ... that it likely will be appropriate to maintain the current target range for the federal funds rate for a considerable time after the asset purchase program ends, especially if projected inflation continues to run below the Committee’s 2 percent longer-run goal, and provided that longer-term inflation expectations remain well anchored.”
-(Reporting by Reuters Fed reporting team; Editing by Andre Grenon and Richard Borsuk)
+(Reporting by Reuters Fed reporting team.
+Editing by Andre Grenon)